BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.0.1 (23), July 7, 2021

-* Added the "read/write user selected file" entitlement, needed by "Print to PDF" functionality when running on macOS.
+* Added support on the macOS version for Print to PDF.

 ### 1.0.1 (22), July 7, 2021